Book Now & Save

-A Greek islands cruise is probably the best way to exprole the Mediterranean.
+A Greek island cruise is probably the best way to explore the Mediterranean.
 Visit different places of Greece and Turkey, while you relax and have fun at the same time.
-We offer cruises starting from Piraeus port in Athens: 3, 4 & 7 day cruises to the Greek islands.
+We offer all inclusive cruises starting from Athens: 3, 4 & 7 day cruises to the Greek islands.

-The great variety of our 3, 4 and 7 day cruises with Celestyal Cruises, will give you the opportunity to visit:
+The great variety of our 3, 4 and 7 day Greece cruises with Celestyal Cruises, will give you the opportunity to visit the most magnificent destinations.

-Heraklion, Crete: Heraklion is the capital of Crete and its principal commercial port is just three miles away from the fantastic ruins of the Palace of Knossos.
+Heraklion is the capital of Crete and its principal commercial port is just three miles away from the fantastic ruins of the Palace of Knossos.
 Discovered in 1899 by Sir Arthur Evans and partially reconstructed, the eleborate Palace is believed to be the mythical Labyrinth of King Minos and the seat of ancient Minoan culture.
-The Archaeological Museum in Heraklion displays many of the treasures found during the excavations.

 The beautiful "Island of Roses" has a rich and varied history.
 A mix of modern and medieval, fascinates and impresses each visitor.
 On a hill above the charming town of Lindos rises an ancient acropolis dedicated to the goddess Athena.
 Below lies the bay of St.Paul where the apostle landed during his voyages.

 It is very often called as "The Jerusalem of the Aegean Sea", is known as the site of the apocalyptic Revelations of St.John the Divine, written here during his exile from the Roman Empire.
 The cave where he lived is near the site of the Monastery of St.John, built on one of the island`s highest points and houses priceless manuscripts in its Treasury.